jeantimex/ios-swift-collapsible-table-section/README.md

 #### Step 1.
 Prepare the Data ####

-Let's say we have the following data that is grouped to different sections, each section is a `Section` object:
+Let's say we have the following data that is grouped into different sections, each section is represented by a `Section` object:

 ```swift
 struct Section {